WebApps-Cascadia/test-git/README.md

 # test-git
-Experiment with Github and VS
+Experiment with Github and Visual Studio
+ - Clone this repository
+ - Open in Visual Studio
+ - Make a change to the code
+ - Submit a pull request with a descriptive title